hyperskill/intro-to-github/README.md

 You can create an *Issue* or make a *Pull request (PR)* to contribute to the project.

 If you want to propose some changes to this repo, you may *fork* it, modify the content, and create *PR*.
 A *fork* is just a copy that allows you to change the content without affection the original project.

+**GitHub hosts millions of projects written in different programming languages.
+Each project is placed in its own container called a repository (repo) that can store code, configurations, datasets, pictures, and other files included in your project.
+Any changes to the files within a repo will be tracked via version control.**